 Can I wear makeup after dermaplaning?

-Skip makeup for the first day.
-If you must, use a light, clean mineral option later if your skin feels calm.
+I usually recommend clients avoid makeup completely for the first day.
+If you need it later, use a light mineral option only if your skin feels calm.

 Can I go to the beach after dermaplaning?